FlaxEngine/FlaxDocs/manual/editor/flax-build/api-tags.md

 * `Name="..."` - overrides the name of the type to be used in the bindings
 * `Namespace="..."` - overrides the namespace of the type to be used in the bindings
 * `Hidden` - marks the method/field/property to be hidden in scripting API (skips C# and Visual Script access but allows to serialize it by auto)
+* `Template` - marks the structure/class/interface as generic type to be used as template for other types (eg. via `API_TYPEDEF`).
+* `Alias` - marks typedef to alias typename instead of inflating template type.

 ## Special cases